SabreenaFatimah-git/HiCoder--bootsrap-blog-website-/README.md

 ## 3. Technologies Used
 - **HTML5**: Used for the basic structure and content of the website.
 - **CSS3 (SASS)**: The custom styles are written in **SASS** and compiled into **CSS**, providing better control and maintainability over the design.
-- **Bootstrap 5**: The frontend framework used to make the design responsive and visually appealing with components like the footer and navigation.
+- **Bootstrap 5**: The frontend framework is used to make the design responsive and visually appealing with components like the footer and navigation.
 - **JavaScript**: Used for Bootstrap’s interactive elements such as the collapsible navigation bar.

 ## 4. Installation